How to Negotiate Salary for Your Next Career Move

 Posted by Ballarat Resume on 31 Jan 2025

-A salary negotiation is a difficult conversation, as it is about balancing what you consider your worth and what the employer thinks they’re able to pay.
-But, if it’s done correctly it could be a positive experience for both parties that results in a better salary for the employee and greater engagement of the employee in their job.
+A salary negotiation can be a difficult conversation, as it requires you to balance what you believe you’re worth with the amount an employer believes they’ll be able to afford.
+But, if it’s done correctly it can result in a positive experience for both sides that results in a higher salary for the employee and greater employees’ engagement in their jobs.
 Here’s how you can negotiate your salary with confidence.

-• Before you negotiate your salary take a look at market rates and industry standards to ensure your salary offer is fair.
+• Before you make a salary offer study market rates and industry standards to confirm that your salary request is realistic.

-• Collect information through connecting with colleagues through websites like LinkedIn Salary and Glassdoor, and contacting professional networks.
+• Find out information by connecting with colleagues through online resources such as LinkedIn Salary and Glassdoor, and also reaching out to professional networks.

-• During negotiations, be assured and confident but remain flexible and open-minded.
-Bring out tangible results you have achieved in previous roles.
+• During negotiations, be confident and articulate but also flexible and open-minded.
+Highlight tangible results that you have achieved in previous roles.

 Do your research